UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

         - Primary key: "CrowSpecies" + "habitat"
         - Sort:
             - "description": a short decription of the crows appearance
-            - "SubSpecies": specifies what subspecies a crow is, e.g., Florida Crow
+            - "SubSpecies": specifies what subspecies a crow is, e.g. Florida Crow
             - "scientific": the scientific name of the crow species
             - "image": url to an image of the crow species
     - **FunFacts**: A mixture of actual fun facts about crows, and user inputted facts, sanitized at time of Lambda call.